Multi-Agency Policy and Procedures to Safeguard Adults at Risk of Abuse and Neglect

 The police, Independent Domestic Violence Advisors (IDVAs), health professionals, child protection social workers, adult protection social workers and housing practitioners and other specialists from voluntary and statutory agencies participate in the conferences.

 The role of the MARAC is to provide a forum for effective information sharing and partnership working amongst a diverse range of adult and child focused services in order to enhance the safety of high risk victims and their children.

 After sharing relevant information about a victim, perpetrator and children the representatives discuss options for increasing the safety of all involved and turn these into a co-ordinated action plan.
 The primary focus of the MARAC is to safeguard the victim and their family.
 The MARAC will also make links with other agencies to safeguard children and adults with care and support needs and manage the behaviour of the perpetrator.
-For further information see practitioner guidance for referring to MARAC [external link] and the MARAC referral forms and DASH risk assessment guidance [Word document].
+For further information see practitioner guidance for referring to MARAC [external link] and the MARAC referral form and DASH Risk Assessment Tool (modified May 2018) [Word Document]